ibm-cloud-docs/cis/about.md

 Use rate limiting rules to protect your site or API from malicious traffic by blocking client IP addresses that match a URL pattern or exceed a defined threshold.

+### Traffic scrubbing
+{: #traffic-scrubbing}

+59 Tbps network capacity — 20X bigger than the largest recorded DDoS attack.

+No scrubbing centers — mitigate DDoS attacks closest to the source.

 ### Web Application Firewall (WAF)
 {: #cis-web-application-firewall}